open-tale/open-tale.github.io/_docs/01-characters.md

 #### Perks

-Perks are characteristics that grant constant passive boosts and can be acquired as the character progresses in the story.
+Perks are traits that grant constant passive boosts and can be acquired as the character progresses in the story.

+Every character level grants the player the right to purchase one new perk.
+That being said, the character starts off with one available perk to purchase.

 #### Qualities